 The Revised Corporation Code was signed into law on February 20, 2019 and took effect on February 23, 2019.
-Among the salient features of the Revised Corporation Code are:

-- (a) Corporations are granted perpetual existence, unless the articles of incorporation provide otherwise.
-Perpetual existence shall also benefit corporations whose certificates of incorporation were issued before the effectivity of the Revised Corporation Code, unless a corporation, upon a vote of majority of the stockholders of the outstanding capital stock notifies SEC that it elects to retain its specific corporate term under its current articles of incorporation. - (b) A corporation vested with public interest must submit to its shareholders and to SEC an annual report of the total compensation of each of its directors or trustees, and a director or trustee appraisal or performance report and the standards or criteria used to assess each director, or trustee.
+Among the salient features of the Revised Corporation Code are: allowing the perpetual existence of corporations; requiring corporations vested with public interest to submit to its shareholders and to the SEC an annual report of the total compensation of each of its directors or trustees; and, allowing stockholders to vote in the election of directors or trustees, or in shareholders meetings, through remote communication or in absentia, among others.